mlgarchery/bitcoin-multi-node-regtest/TD.md

-Those exploration exercice should be done on a network of node running bitcoind with default config (bitcoin.conf empty, or so).
+Those exploration exercices should be done on a network of nodes running bitcoind with default config.

-Solution with
+(bitcoin.conf empty, or so).

 # After how many blocks is a mined coin considered mature ?

-After 100 more block then the block it was mined.
+After 100 more blocks than the block it was mined in.
 Test it with the commands:
 - `createwallet <mywallet>`
 - `loadwallet <mywallet>` (if not alrdy loaded)
 - `./bitcoin-cli -generate 100`

 (-generate = getnewaddress + generatetoaddress)
-it will generate 100 block and consider the fund to be the property of the new address.
+it will generate 100 blocks and consider the fund to be the property of the new address.

 - `getbalances`